Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic -interactions(AHI) in the Harmonic Approximation

 \subsection{Tools: The Feynman-Hellman Theorem (FHT) and the Hyper-Virial Theorem (HVT)}

-In many cases of physical interest, the simultaneous application of the Feynman-Hellman Theorem and the hypervirial theorem, renders the computation of perturbation corrections $E_{k}$ much easier without the necessity of summing infinite (sub)-series at each order.
-Furthermore, each term: $E_{k}$ can be precisely computed (with zero error) as otherwise occurs due to finite truncation of the conventional perturbation series at each order.
-Moreover, precise computation of $E_{k}$ to an arbitraily high-value of `$k$' can be computed through (system-specific-) recursion relations.
-For the AHI, the program was carried out by Swenson and Danforth [81] and elaborated in texts e.g.by Fernandez[9].
+In many cases of physical interest, the concurrent application of the Feynman-Hellman Theorem and the hyper-virial theorem facilitates the computation of perturbation corrections $E_{k}$ without the necessity of summing infinite (sub)-series at each order.
+Furthermore, each term $E_{k}$ can be computed precisely (with zero error), as is inevitably the case due to finite truncation of the conventional perturbation series at each order.
+Moreover, precise computation of $E_{k}$ to an arbitrarily high value of `$k$' can be achieved exactly through system-specific recursion relations.
+For the AHI, the program was executed by Swenson and Danforth [81] and elaborated in texts such as by Fernandez [9].
+We discuss these theorems in turn, as follows.